pligonstein/pligonstein.github.io/_posts/2024-08-16-Rust-Embedded-Systems.md

 ## Quick Overview

 In this article I'll be covering Rust in Embedded Systems, more specifically GPIO(General Purpose Input Output) and PWM(Pulse Width Modulation) protocols.
-I'll be talking about how to implement those in Rust, using Embassy and I'll be also going through two different challenges that I had to go through recently in a workshop.
+I'll be talking about how to implement those in Rust, using Embassy and I'll also be going through two different challenges that I had faced recently in a workshop.

 > Embassy-rs is short for Embassy Asynchronous Rust